Double (occupation): Body double

 A body double or photography double is used in certain specific shots to replace the credited actor of a character.
 The body double's face is obscured to maintain the illusion that they are the same character; usually by shooting their body at an angle that leaves their face out (such as by showing the body double from the back) or in post-production by superimposing the original actor's face over the body double's.
 The double's face is usually not seen on-camera, particularly when they do not facially resemble the actor; a wig will usually be employed if the double's hair color is different from that of the main actor.
 This is in contrast to a stand-in, who replaces an actor for non-filming purposes such as scene arrangement and lighting adjustments.

 A body double must sometimes be able to recite his or her lines with the same timing as the actor, and also reproduce the exact physical actions in co-ordination with the other principal actors; usually, doubles must have a strong resemblance to the actor they replace.
 An extensively used body double, especially when used in cases where the credited actor is unavailable, unwilling to film or has died, is known as a fake Shemp.

 A double can be used for cases where special skills are needed—such as playing musical instruments, dancing or other athletic abilities.
 Also, if only a part of the body is shown, the term for the double might be more specific.
-A common double is a "hand double", who is used to shoot inserts where only the hand or arm is in the shot.
+A common double is a "hand double", which is used to shoot inserts where only the hand or arm is in the shot.
 These inserts are often shot by the second unit with a double at a later point in production primarily because it allows the main unit to use the lead actors' time more efficiently.